imalaj/Getting_and_Cleaning_Data_Project/README.md

      5 - From the data set in step 4, creates a second, independent tidy data set called tidy2 with the average of each variable for each activity and each subject

-     6- The program will save a file in the "UCI HAR Dataset" folder called tidyData.txt
+     6- The program will save a file in the working directory called tidyData.txt

 ---------------------------------------------------------------------------------